arangodb/docs/3.8/aql/operations-window.md

     {% endaqlexample %}
     {% include aqlexample.html id=examplevar type=type query=query bind=bind result=result %}

+With a time of `07:30:00`, everything from `07:00:00` to `07:30:00` on the same day falls within the duration range with `preceding: "PT30M"`, thus aggregating the top six rows to a sum of `59` and an average of `9.8333…`.

 | time                | subject | val | rollingAverage | rollingSum |
 |---------------------|---------|----:|---------------:|-----------:|
 | 2021-05-25 07:00:00 | st113   |  10 |              5 |         10 |